 If you ascend the steps, you can look out over the main hall room- but these have to be the most worn steps in Lancashire, so take care !
 Return to the main hall via the narrow corridor.
 Head to your right to enter the south tower, once three stories high.
 To visit the kitchen area, return to the main hall room and head through one of the two doorways by the fireplace.
 The rooms you’ve just visited on the right hand side of the hall comprise the half of building that Elizabeth Cunliffe lived (as a widow), around 1660.
 To visit the left hand side of the hall, the half occupied by John Pearson and his family, turn left out of the kitchen area.
 Here are a number of rooms (whose functions are unclear).
 At the front of this part of the hall is a room locally called ‘the chapel’, which has a possible altar in it.
 The two photos of the plan of the hall to the left of this text can be enlarged.
 Just double click on them and then wait a moment for them to adjust to normal size.

 Site by visited by A. and S. Bowden 2014

 Parking and Access

 Park either side of Wycoller Country Park at Haworth Road Car Park or Trawden Road Car Park.
-Parking is free.
+There is a small charge for parking.
 Entry to the hall and aisled barn is free and the site is open all year.